robynlehr420/basic_shell/README.md

-# basic_shell
-simple shell written in python
+# simple shell written in python